Steadfast Allies Safeguarding Your Rights And Future

 5 children 40% of Obligor’s Net Resources

-This table only applies if you do not have other children, not involved in the new child support case– the below links will help you more accurately calculate your obligation.
+This table only applies if you do not have other children involved in the new child support case; the links below will help you calculate your obligation more accurately.

 http://www.nacollawfirmblog.com/family-law/texas-child-support-guidelines